ttauruss/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: In addition to 27 units of regular sudoku we have 2 more diagonal units which also checked at constraint propagation step.
+A: In addition to 27 units of regular sudoku we have 2 more diagonal units which are also checked at constraint propagation step.

 ### Install